 To write this post with some authority I tried out three content mills and wrote pieces for each.
 Most of them work in the same way.

 So, this is my experience of content mills.
 The first one was basically a list of jobs to pick and choose from.
 I didn’t see any rates of pay I would consider worthwhile.
 I did, however, complete one job, an e-book of 2,500 words for which I was paid… wait for it… $12!

 On the second platform, jobs came into a queue.
 I completed two articles of 400 words each and was paid $6 per article.
 Then a job came into my queue asking for an article in Spanish, even though my profile stated I wrote only in English.
 I couldn’t complete the task, so nothing else came into my queue.
 I sent an email asking for assistance but there was no response!

 The third platform was the best in terms of jobs and communication.
-I completed ten articles of varying word length at a rate of 1p a word.
+I completed ten articles of varying word length at a rate of one penny a word.
 The articles came through thick and fast and emails answered straight away.
 What rankled me was the clients were big-name industry companies.
 I earned just over £40 from this content mill.

 My name did not appear on any of the articles or the e-book.
 I still put 100% into each piece of work, as I would with any writing I do.
 Do I think content mills are worth it?
 Not a chance.
 Take a look at the figures below.